-William C. Oehmig served as a director of Propex Inc., which voluntarily filed for protection under Chapter 11 of the U.S. Bankruptcy Code on January 18, 2008 in order to allow it to restructure its US operations.
+William Oehmig served as a director of Propex Inc., which voluntarily filed for protection under Chapter 11 of the U.S. Bankruptcy Code on January 18, 2008 in order to allw it to restructure its US operations.
 Mr. Oehmig also served as director of Panolam Industries Inc., which voluntarily filed a petition under Chapter 11 of the U.S. Bankruptcy Code on November 4, 2009 to implement a Debt Restructuring Plan.

-Jay Thornton is a director of Penn West Petroleum Ltd. ("Penn West").
+Jay Thornton is a director of Obsidian Energy Ltd., which was previously named Penn West Petroleum Ltd. ("Penn West").
 On August 5, 2014, the Alberta Securities Commission and Ontario Securities Commission both granted Penn West, upon Penn West's application, management cease trade orders in relation to a review of Penn West's accounting practices and restatement of its financial statements.
-Those cease trade orders are no longer in effect, as of September 23, 2014.
+Those cease trade orders are no longer in effect as of September 23, 2014.